apache/couchdb/share/doc/src/api/server/authn.rst

 Basic Authentication
 ====================

-`Basic authentication`_ (:rfc:`2617`) is a quick and simple way to be authenticated by CouchDB.
-The main flaw of this simplicity is the need to send user credentials with each request which may be insecure and hurts operations performance (since CouchDB must compute password hash with every request):
+`Basic authentication`_ (:rfc:`2617`) is a quick and simple way to authenticate with CouchDB.
+The main drawback is the need to send user credentials with each request which may be insecure and could hurt operation performance (since CouchDB must compute password hash with every request):

 .. code-block:: http